graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Type Validation**

-1. A Directive definition must include at least one DirectiveLocation
+1. A Directive definition must include at least one DirectiveLocation.
 2. A Directive definition must not contain the use of a Directive which references itself directly.
 3. A Directive definition must not contain the use of a Directive which